Center of Excellence

 A revolutionary approach where the same radioactive molecule both finds cancer cells throughout your body and delivers a targeted dose of radiation to destroy them — sparing healthy tissue.

-Our department is proud to offer the latest advances in targeted alpha therapy (TAT), Actinium-225 (Ac-225) based agents currently in clinical trials.
-Alpha-emitting isotopes deliver radiation over an extremely short range of 40-80 micrometres — just 2-3 cell diameters — concentrating lethal energy precisely at the tumour cell while leaving adjacent healthy tissue virtually undisturbed.
+Our department offers advanced TAT using Actinium-225.
+Alpha-emitting isotopes deliver radiation over an extremely short range (2-3 cell diameters), concentrating lethal energy precisely at the tumour while leaving adjacent healthy tissue virtually undisturbed.

-Alpha therapy offers up to 1,000 times greater cell-killing potency per decay event compared to conventional beta therapy, making it effective even in radioresistant tumours.
-It minimises collateral damage to surrounding healthy cells and bone marrow, and is effective in tumours that have become resistant to Lu-177 beta therapy.
+Alpha therapy offers up to 1,000 times greater cell-killing potency than conventional beta therapy, making it effective even in radioresistant tumours.
+It is particularly valuable for patients with limited therapeutic options, often achieving meaningful response with shorter treatment cycles.

 Referred by an oncologist for molecular functional imaging